langsci/shariff/README.md

 ## Usage

 The front end can be used to display the buttons themselves.
 Available social media services are:
-- facebook
+- Facebook
-- twitter
+- Twitter
-- googleplus
+- Google+

 An info button that links to the heise article can be added.